Kung Fu vs MMA: the 6 questions you are asking

 6. Is Kung Fu effective in MMA competitions?

-A note by Master Kongling – In any combat, there is always someone who prevails and this does depend on how he fights, how he is prepared, not simply on what he has studied.
-The doctor who correctly treats his patients surely uses his knowledge but makes decisions through his own head (experience and logic), even the best medical book, in the wrong hands, is totally useless.
+A note by Master Kongling – In any combat, there is always someone who prevails and this does depend on how he / she fights, how he / she is prepared, not simply on what he / she has studied.
+Let’s take the example of medicine: the doctor who correctly treats his / her patients surely uses his / her knowledge but makes decisions through his / her own head (experience and logic), even the best medical book, in the wrong hands, is totally useless.

-The truth is that, at the highest level of martial arts, no one truly uses a preexistent combat method / system / style, they use their own style, made of all the experiences of their lives.
+- The final point is that, at the highest level of martial arts, no one truly uses a preexisting combat method / system / style, they use their own, made of all the experiences of their lives (and it is precisely around this idea that 6 Dragons Kung Fu was designed, read 6 Dragons Kung Fu: the difference with other martial arts)

 In-depth video courses